schwabe/ics-openvpn/doc/README.txt

 A: There are many people building/wanting to build commercial VPN clients on top of my of my client.
 These client often do not even honour the license my app or the license of OpenVPN.
-Even if these modified software does honour the license I don't like doing upaid work/giving advise for free to commerical software developers.
+Even if these modified software does honour the license I don't like doing unpaid work/giving advise for free to commerical software developers.

-   If you have a legitimate non commerical open source project I will gladly help you but please understand my initial reservations.
+   If you have a legitimate non commercial open source project I will gladly help you but please understand my initial reservations.